adambard/learnxinyminutes-docs/hcl.html.markdown

   map_again = map(slice(local.joined_list, 0, 4)) // "ONE":"TWO", "THREE":"pre-ON"
 }

-// Usually all the list manipulation can be useful either for a resource with for_each or
+// Usually list manipulation can be useful either for a resource with for_each or
 // to specify a dynamic block for a resource.
 This creates a bucket with some tags:

 resource "aws_s3_bucket" "bucket" {